 Does your toddler hate the camera?

 No, not yet at least.
 The photos I capture of her are mostly candids or when she’s asleep.
 I do not like forcing her to smile for a photo.
 (I may do a little bribing if it’s for a family photo, which we rarely ever capture).
 Being a lifestyle influencer means I can collaborate with brands, not just involving my daughters, but for a variety of things that don’t necessarily include them.
-Motherhood is a HUGE part of my life and I spend 99.8% of my day with them, so of course a lot of shared moments are of my children.
+Motherhood is a HUGE part of my life and I spend 99.8% of my day with them, so of course a lot of shared moments are with my children.

 Could I become a brand influencer?